 LNG Canada (a joint venture with Shell Canada, Korea Gas, Mitsubishi, and PetroChina), will initially consist of two LNG processing units referred to as “trains”, each with the capacity to produce six million tonnes per annum (mtpa) of LNG, with an option to expand the project in the future.

-LNG Canada’s proposed LNG facility and marine terminal will go through various regulatory review processes that will meet both B.C. provincial requirements and Canadian federal requirements.
+The Environmental Assessment for LNG Canada’s proposed LNG facility and marine terminal will go through various regulatory review processes that will meet both B.C. provincial requirements and Canadian federal requirements.
 To summarize, the Project will require four major regulatory reviews or approvals, including:

 - LNG facility, marine terminal and shipping Environmental Assessment